Common names: Blackberry Nightshade, Black Berry Nightshade, Black Nightshade

-BlackBerry Nightshade is one of the Solanum family, so is related to more commonly eaten vegetables such as Tomatoes and Potatoes.
+Blackberry Nightshade is one of the Solanum family, and so is related to more commonly eaten vegetables such as Tomatoes and Potatoes.

 Like many Solanums, you must be careful which part you eat and when.
 In the case of BlackBerry Nightshade, we eat the ripe berries.
 When ripe, they are a purple – black colour and very soft.
 They fall easily from the plant when ready.

 Whatever you do, don’t eat the green berries.
 They can make you pretty ill.